-To examine the association of culture with safety and quality of care, quality indicator and resident experience data will be accessed from the Australian Government's GEN Aged

-Care Data website.(36) These indicators are mandatory for RACFs to report and are compiled and publicly released in the Star Rating Quarterly Extract.(e.g., 37) Quality indicator data are aggregated to a facility-level and expressed as the percentage of residents experiencing a range of issues in five areas of care: 1.
-Pressure injuries, 2. physical restraint, 3. unplanned weight loss, 4. falls and major injury, and 5. medication management.
+To examine the association of culture with safety and quality of care, quality indicator and resident experience data will be accessed from the Australian Government's GEN Aged Care Data website.
+These indicators are mandatory for RACFs to report and are compiled and publicly released in the Star Rating Quarterly Extract.
+Quality indicator data are aggregated to a facility-level and expressed as the percentage of residents experiencing a range of issues in five areas of care: (1) pressure injuries, (2) physical restraint, (3) unplanned weight loss, (4) falls and major injury and (5) medication management.
 Resident experience ratings are collected annually and published in the same extract.
-The most recent data directly following the survey will be used for each facility.
+The most recent data release directly following the survey will be used for each facility.

-Survey data will be analysed using SPSS and AMOS.(38, 39) To first validate the survey, the psychometric properties of the organisational culture dimensions will be assessed via exploratory and confirmatory factor analysis through inspection of factor loadings, goodness of fit indices, and model fit.
+Survey data will be analysed using SPSS and AMOS.
+To first validate the survey, the psychometric properties of the organisational culture dimensions will be assessed via exploratory and confirmatory factor analysis through inspection of factor loadings, goodness of fit indices and model fit.
 Internal consistency reliability will be tested through Cronbach's alpha.
-Structural equation modelling, and where possible multi-level modelling, will then be used to examine relationships among variables, including the relationship between various aspects of organisational culture and staff level outcomes assessed in the culture survey (e.g., burnout, intention to leave), and the degree to which facility-level culture predicts indicators of aged care quality.
+Structural equation modelling, and where possible multilevel modelling, will then be used to examine relationships among variables, including copyright, including the relationship between various aspects of organisational culture and staff level outcomes assessed in the culture survey (eg., burnout, intention to leave), and the degree to which facility-level culture predicts indicators of aged care quality.

-Study 2.
-Ethnographic fieldwork
+Study 2: Ethnographic fieldwork

-In 2025-2026, eight sites will be selected for ethnographic fieldwork based on facility characteristics and the results of the first round of the survey (Study 1) using maximum variation sampling.(40) This will ensure coverage of a range of facilities in terms of size, location, and scoring on the dimensions of organisational culture.
-During fieldwork, an experienced qualitative researcher will spend approximately 30-40 hours in each facility spread over a range of different shifts.(e.g., 41, 42) The researcher will conduct general observations, direct observations of individual staff members, and semi-structured interviews, complimented by documentary analysis.
-They will use Schein's (10) three-layer conceptualisation of culture as a methodological framework to understand in depth how aspects of organisational culture within each facility influence the safety and quality of care, further addressing Aim 1.
+In 2025-2026, eight sites will be selected for ethnographic fieldwork based on facility characteristics and the results of the first round of the survey (study 1) using maximum variation sampling.
+40 This will ensure coverage of a range of facilities in terms of size, location and scoring on the dimensions of organisational culture.
+During fieldwork, an experienced qualitative researcher will spend approximately 30-40 hours in each facility spread over a range of different shifts.
+41 42 The researcher will conduct general observations, direct observations of individual staff members and semistructured interviews, complimented by documentary analysis.
+They will use Schein's threelayer conceptualisation of culture as a methodological framework to understand in depth how aspects of organisational culture within each facility influence the safety and quality of care, further addressing aim 1.

-Fieldwork will commence with general observations that focus on recording information about the physical environment of the facility (e.g., signs, notices, dress codes, layout, artwork), and public team interactions (e.g., meetings).
-Documents will be sourced from RACFs including mission statements; policies, rules, and codes of conduct; Provider and management emails distributed to all staff; and organisational charts.
-This information will be used to develop an understanding of the broader context of the facility, and particularly cultural artifacts.
-We will then conduct direct observations of individual staff members (n=8-10 from each facility), sampling from a variety of roles (e.g., leadership, registered nurses, direct care workers, allied health staff) and prioritising those who have been employed at the facility for longer.
+Fieldwork will commence with general observations that focus on recording information about the physical environment of the facility (eg, signs, notices, dress codes, layout, artwork) and public team interactions (eg, meetings).
+Documents will be sourced from RACFs, including mission statements; policies, rules and codes of conduct; provider and management emails distributed to all staff; and organisational charts.
+This information will be used to develop an understanding of the broader context of the facility, and particularly cultural artefacts.
+We will then conduct direct observations of individual staff members (n=8-10 from each facility), sampling from a variety of roles (eg, leadership, registered nurses, direct care workers, allied health staff) and prioritising those who have been employed at the facility for longer.
 These sessions will involve shadowing participants during their workday.
-The researcher will take fieldnotes documenting behaviours and events observed, questions raised and emerging interpretations, and may ask the observed staff member clarifying questions where safe and appropriate to do so.
-These sessions are intended to surface further cultural artifacts and staff's espoused beliefs, but may also, with corroboration from other sources and data collected as part of this study, elucidate some of the basic underlying assumptions of the organisation.
+The researcher will take fieldnotes documenting behaviours and events observed, questions raised and emerging interpretations and may ask the observed staff member clarifying questions where safe and appropriate to do so.
+These sessions are intended to surface further cultural artefacts and staff's espoused beliefs, but may also, with corroboration from other sources and data collected as part of this study, elucidate some of the basic underlying assumptions of the organisation.